Chapter 12 - Finding My Way Back

 The more time I spent at Mass Media, I started to feel that David was playing it safe.
 It seemed it had become more about a paycheck and royalties to him.
 I thought in some ways he was wasting his talent taking the small view.
 Now, let’s be clear… he was successful all those years keeping Mass Media going, so who am I to say he was near sighted.
 It was never said, but the creative tension was his worry that I would disrupt what he was doing.
 He ran Mass Media his way and I was rightly not a part of that.
 To David’s great credit he never let this alter his commitment to me.
 I finished the Bible game successfully, but it was clear, this gaming work was not part of the road back…

-We rekindled our relationship and Matt was growing up.
+We rekindled our relationship while Matt continued to grow up.
 Jennifer was doing well in her new job at Miraval, even though she had to navigate the boys club she worked with.
-A lot was happening in the alternative health realm and she was bringing that to the wellness program she designed for Miravel.
+A lot was happening in the alternative health realm and she was bringing that expertise to the wellness program she designed for Miravel.
 I even went to Tucson a couple of times and got to see Miraval’s inside operation.
 In the middle of what I thought was an ugly desert town, Miraval was an oasis for the rich and famous.
 When you walked in, the dust and the dreariness of Tucson fell away and you were suddenly in the Garden of Eden.
 If you could afford it.

 All that began to change with a telephone call.
 I was running around LA when Jennifer called me.
 I could hardly understand what she was saying.
-She seemed really disoriented and that scared me.
+She seemed really disoriented.
 She said she was at a mall with no idea of how to get home.
-Fortunately Ed her ex was in Tucson, so I called him and we figured out where she was.
+Fortunately Ed (her ex) was in Tucson, so I called him and we figured out where she was.

-She had been researching a variety of bio-feedback systems for Miraval that were showing some good results in treatment.
+She had been researching a variety of bio-feedback systems for Miraval with a few showing some good treatment results.
 Many of them were frauds, but she had met this strange little man who claimed his “life system” was the real deal.
 Later he would tell Jennifer that he had developed it based on an alien download.
 I know… but while Jennifer was in the hospital she called him, He was in New York and when he heard how sick she was, he offered to treat her… remotely.

 When I finally did visit Tucson, Jennifer was still recovering.
 I walked into her house and saw the effects of this episode.
 Jennifer is usually a great house keeper, but the house looked like a bomb had hit it.
 Matt’s room in particular was impacted and Jennifer unbeknownst to me was sleeping on a mattress on the floor.
 At the same time, her work at Miraval was becoming more challenging.